vippsas/vipps-ecom-api/vipps-ecom-api.md

    [Recommendations regarding handling redirects](#recommendations-regarding-handling-redirects).
 3. Because of the above, a successful payment _must not_ rely on session cookies in the browser.
-4. Vipps can not guarantee a particular sequence of callback and fallback, as this depends on user actions, network connectivity/speed, etc.
+4. Vipps cannot guarantee a particular sequence of callback and fallback, as this depends on user actions, network connectivity/speed, etc.
    Because of this, it is not possible to base an integration on a specific sequence of events.